-The Company depends on its reputation for safety, quality, and commitment The way we deal with customers, competitors, and suppliers molds that reputation, builds long-term trust and ultimately determines our success.
-You should always deal fairly with the Company's customers, suppliers, competitors, employees, subcontractors, and the public.
-We must never take unfair advantage of others through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice.
-Remember, we owe it to our customers to deliver safe, efficient, and high-quality solutions.
+The Company depends on its reputation for safety, quality, and commitment.
+How we deal with customers, competitors, and suppliers molds that reputation, builds long-term trust, and ultimately determines our success.
+Always deal fairly with the Company's customers, suppliers, competitors, employees, subcontractors, and the public.
+Never take unfair advantage of others through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair dealing practice.
+We owe it to our customers to deliver safe, efficient, and high-quality solutions.
 Always strive to meet those goals.